spida45/spida45/README.md

 - 👋 Hi, I’m @spida45
   - A student who was kind of gamey, but now I wanna improve myself a little bit every day!
 - 🐛 Master of AI, Monash University.
+-    Used be a software developer for chips.
 - 😏 To be continued...
 - 👀 I’m interested in Algorithm and Artificial Intelligence.
 - 🌱 I’m currently learning...